Skip to Content

 Insurance authority

 Get to know what property HOA insures and the householder cover in the premise before you purchase.
-It will vary depending on the state law.
+Homeowners Associations will vary depending on the state law.

 In Florida, for instance, HOA should insure the common property that is the whole building set up till the uncompleted drywall, whereas the householder covers all the property within their premises that is cabinets, the floor, treatment of the window, and many others.
 Confirm whether the HOA provides other covers for owning the property in the development.